d12frosted/elpa-mirror/gnu/embark-readme.txt

 3.6 Creating your own keymaps ─────────────────────────────

-  All internal keymaps are defined with a helper macro `embark-define-keymap' that you can use to define your own keymaps, whether they are for new categories in `embark-keymap-alist' or for any other purpose!
+  All internal keymaps are defined with the standard helper macro `defvar-keymap'.
 For example a simple version of the file action keymap could be defined as follows:

   ┌────
-  │ (embark-define-keymap embark-file-map
+  │ (defvar-keymap embark-file-map
-  │   "Example keymap with a few file actions"
+  │   :doc "Example keymap with a few file actions"
+  │   :parent embark-general-map
-  │   ("d" delete-file)
+  │   "d" #'delete-file
-  │   ("r" rename-file)
+  │   "r" #'rename-file
-  │   ("c" copy-file))
+  │   "c" #'copy-file)
   └────

-  Remember also that these action keymaps are perfectly normal Emacs keymaps, and do not need to be created with this helper macro.
-You can use the built-in `define-key', or your favorite external package such as `bind-key' or `general.el' to manage them.
+  These action keymaps are perfectly normal Emacs keymaps.
+You may want to inherit from the `embark-general-map' if you want to access the default Embark actions.
+Note that `embark-collect' and `embark-export' are also made available via `embark-general-map'.

 3.7 Defining actions for new categories of targets